br-olf/fortigate_parser/README.md

 # A toolkit to migrate from a fortigate firewall to OPNsense
+This toolset is still in development and can't be used _now_.
+However if you want to help it will be usable faser ;)

 ## Contents:
 * A LARK parser grammar for the fortigate configuration language